-In pursuit of the Review's goal of bringing readers the kaleidoscope of human experience, we offer monthly reviews of works by and for our creative community.
+In pursuit of the Review's goal of bringing readers the kaleidoscope of human experience, we offer periodic reviews of works by and for our creative community.
 Send inquiries about reviewing a work or having a work reviewed to firstname.lastname@example.org

 Lucien Darjeun Meadows.
 In the Hands of the River.
 Hub City Press, 2022.
 Reviewed by Anna Laura Reeve, Dec.
 15, 2022.

 Lucien Darjeun Meadows’ collection of dynamic and mercilessly incisive poems, In the Hands of the River, centers the love a child can have for deeply troubled parents.
 It’s a truism that “children are resilient,” but beneath this glib acknowledgment that children survive are stories of real kids navigating love for unraveling parents.
 Those stories, like the one woven by and among these poems, are uniquely gutting.
 Gestures and luminous images throughout the book reach deep into the liminal space of a child’s growing realization without psychoanalysis or rigidity.
 They are flexible and graceful, full of desire, starvation, and imagination.
 They edge warily around catharsis, centering instead images of the fleeting moment and the senses alive within it.
 In this tender, prismatic debut, the voice of a lost child searches the force and stasis of his love for his mother, father, sister, and lover, always—and this is why the child is still with us—allowing it to move through him, to take him where it will, like the living force it is.